ececli/Exposure-Notification-on-RPi/NEWREADME.md

 <!--<img src="/images/Example_Output_ContactTracing.PNG">-->
 <img src="https://github.com/ececli/Exposure-Notification-on-RPi/blob/master/images/Example_Output_ContactTracing.PNG">

 The first five columns are the same as the csv file in the version with encryption.
 The difference is in the metadata part.
-The metadata contains the version of the service, the transmit power and the reserved part.
+The metadata contains the version of the service, the transmit power, and the reserved part.
 In the encrypted version, the metadata is encrypted.
 Thus, the receiver cannot decode the information.
 In the unencrypted version, however, the receiver can obtain all the information in the metadata.
 Therefore, the sixth column is the version of the service.
-Currently it is 0x40.
+Currently, it is 0x40.
 The next column is the transmit power level (dBm).
 The hex value 0x0C is 12 in decimal.
 So it is 12dBm.
 The last column is reserved for future use.
-The detailed information about Service UUID, RPI and metadata can be found [here](https://www.apple.com/covid19/contacttracing/).
+The detailed information about Service UUID, RPI, and metadata can be found [here](https://www.apple.com/covid19/contacttracing/).

 ## Contributing